 While walking through Hobbiton with our tour group of approximately twenty five people, we wandered among the forty five Hobbit holes, learned interesting facts about the filming of the LoTR movies, and enjoyed the scenery.
 What a peaceful, bucolic setting.
 As we toured the property, we couldn’t help but wonder what it would be like to live in one of these quaint, undersized, fairytale-like Hobbit houses.

-Tyler and Kara, who currently are Hobbit sized (although that is beginning to change rapidly) loved these little houses.
+Tyler and Kara, who were Hobbit sized when we visited New Zealand, loved these little houses.
 Tim, who is the size of Gandalf, would have a much harder time living here if that ever were an option.

 Our tour concluded at the Green Dragon with a drink for everyone.
 Tyler and Kara had the non-alcoholic ginger beer while Tim and I drank amber ale (at 11 am).
 It’s twelve o’clock somewhere, right!